example42/puppet-architectures/README.md

     domain = 'example42.com'

-How much RAM to allocate for each VM (can be overriden per node)
+How much RAM to allocate for each VM by default (can be overridden per node):

     default_ram = '256'

-How many Vrtual CPUs to allocate for each VM (can be overriden per node)
+How many Vrtual CPUs to allocate for each VM (can be overridden per node)

     default_cpu = '1'